-Taught by faculty from across the College, the first-year writing seminars explore a particular theme or field of study while emphasizing writing as a means of inquiry, analysis, and persuasion.
-There are three kinds of seminars: WS-D sections adopt the perspective of a particular academic discipline; WS-T sections focus on a given topic; and WS-I sections prepare students who need extra exposure to academic writing.
-To help students negotiate the demands of academic writing, courses include practice in critical reading, argumentation, style, and editing; they also stress writing as a process, where the first draft is not the last and where feedback from peers becomes crucial in revising.
+The first-year writing seminars explore a particular theme or field of study while emphasizing writing as a means of inquiry, analysis, and persuasion.
+Different seminars extend intellectual inquiry into visual studies; the interrogation of the literary canon; Quaker history and ethics; categories of difference (racial, sexual, religious, and national identity); medical humanities; and engaged social practice.
+The intensive writing seminars (WSI) prepare students who need extra exposure to academic writing.
+To help students negotiate the demands of academic writing, all seminars include practice in critical reading, argumentation, style, and editing; they also stress writing as a process, where the first draft is not the last and where feedback from peers becomes crucial in revising.